Last updated April 11th, 2022.

 Recessions are a fact of life in most countries.
 They seem to arrive every 7 years or so on average, leaving unemployment and stock market collapses in their wake.

-Of course, I can’t promise that.
+Of course, nobody can promise that.
 “Past performance is no guarantee of future results” as they say.
 But some markets haven’t suffered through any of the recessions you probably have.

-Welcome to Vietnam: a country that hasn’t had a single recession for more than 30 years.
+Welcome to Vietnam: a country with a strong history of avoiding recession.
+Indeed, they skipped every single financial crisis for more than 30 years.

-Chart showing Vietnam’s historical GDP growth compared the United States’.
+A chart showing Vietnam’s historical GDP growth compared the United States.

 It’s one of about five countries in Asia that missed the Asian Financial Crisis in 1998, skipped the tech bubble of the early 2000s, and outgrew the Global Financial Crisis in 2008.